 Shiri is our admin manager and helps Jodie to facilitate her online webinars and workshops.
-She is currently studying a Bachelor of Psychology (Honours) at UNSW.
+She is currently studying psychology at UNSW.
 In her free time, she loves anything music and solving jigsaw puzzles (her current record being 18,000 pieces!)

 Patsy is our gentle and quiet 13-year-old Cavalier-Poodle.
 From time to time and if appropriate, she may come along to sessions.
 When children come to therapy, it can be very overwhelming.
 A calm dog’s presence has been shown to have many benefits in therapy enabling young people to open up and improve readiness to learn new strategies in a relaxed atmosphere.
 It would not be appropriate to have Patsy in the session unplanned, if your child is afraid of dogs.
 Please ensure you let us know if this is the case.